Popoli di Tessaglia!: Music

 The aria is scored for solo oboe, solo bassoon, 2 horns in C, and strings.
 The opening recitative is 47 bars long and is in C minor with a time signature of common-time, with the detailed tempo direction Andantino sostenuto e languido.
 The following aria is 192 bars long and in C major.
 The aria is divided into two parts: the first part with a time signature of 2/4 and tempo Andantino sostenuto e cantabile, ends in bar 85; the second part then begins, and the tempo then accelerates to Allegro assai common-time to the words of the final four lines.
 The aria has a vocal range of two octaves and a major second, from F_{4} to G_{6}; the latter note occurs only twice (in bars 165 and 172 of the aria):

 Libretto

-The text of the aria is from the opera Alceste, and was written by Ranieri de' Calzabigi.
-It is inserted at act 1, scene 2.
+The text of the aria is from the opera Alceste, and was written by Ranieri de' Calzabigi in traditional forms of Italian poetry; the recitative uses occasionally rhymed endecasillabi (hendecasyllabic) (11 syllables) and settenari (7 syllables) verses.
+The aria is written in two quatrains, each containing four ottonari (octonary) lines, with a rhyme scheme of A–B–B–C–A–D–D–C where the fourth an eighth lines are oxytones.